12 Crypto Leverage Trading Strategies to Control Exposure

 Related: How much leverage is required to short sell?

-So remember, practice your breakout trading, I know many traders that make a good living only trading one setup.
+Practice breakout trading.
+Many successful traders make a good living trading only one setup.

-Always analyze and calculate your stop-loss before you enter the market, it will literally save your trading account.
+Analyzing and calculating your stop-loss before you enter the market, it will literally save your trading account.

 This is a question that most newbies ask themselves and then they get caught up in a bad market situation and the only way out is to take a painful loss.